SciCompMod/memilio/README.md

 Data acquisition tools and data is to be found in [data](data/README.md).

-In pycode, the epidemiology python package is defined.
-It consists of python bindings to call the C++ code available in cpp and the epidata subpackage which provides tools to download and structure important data.
-More about the python package can be found in [Python README](pycode/README.rst).
+In pycode, the MEmilio python packages are defined.
+One package contains the python bindings to call the C++ code available in cpp from python.
+The  epidata package provides tools to download and structure important data.
+More about the python packages can be found in [Python README](pycode/README.rst).

 **Documentation**